What Is Genioplasty?

 In some Asian populations, it is common to see a receding chin that is considered ‘too weak’ or a chin that protrudes and is considered ‘too strong’.
 These features may be accompanied by flaring of the front teeth, a retruded mid-face, a wider face with shorter vertical height, a lack of brow and nasal projection, or a square jaw.

 Genioplasty can improve facial symmetry and give the face more three-dimensionality.
-It can also help rebalance facial proportions and produce the narrow, delicate facial shape that is prized in many Asian cultures.
+It can also help balance facial proportions and achieve the narrow, delicate facial shape that is prized in many Asian cultures.

 What Are the Cosmetic Benefits of Genioplasty Surgery?